openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 **Constraints**

 The constraints are displayed in percentages.
 Each value represents the percentage of surface affected by the filter applied by this constraint over the AOI.
-Each color represents an AOI: gold for the main AOI and the automatically attributed colors of the sub-AOIs.
+Each color represents an AOI (gold for the main AOI and the automatically attributed colors of the sub-AOIs).

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/dashboard_constraints.png
     :alt: Dashboard costs